whiteprints/whiteprints/docs/project.md

 - [reuse]: check the licenses compliance.
 - [ruff]: check and fix the Python's code format and syntax.
 - [cyclonedx-bom]: generate a [bill of material] of the supply chain.
-- [tox]: orchestrate tools and tests.
+- [Just]: orchestrate tools and tests.

 [pip-audit]: https://github.com/pypa/pip-audit
 [pre-commit]: https://pre-commit.com/